 What About Electronics Retailers and Repair Shops?

-According to the CDRA, all electronics retails such as Sears, Walmart, Best Buy, etc. must either provide recycling of covered electronic devices to their customers, or provide information on where such e-scrap can be recycled.
-Best Buy has been recycling consumer electronics from its customers for a while now; it is not known if other large retailers will follow suit.
+According to the CDRA, all electronics retails such as Walmart, Best Buy, etc. must either provide recycling of covered electronic devices to their customers, or provide information on where such e-scrap can be recycled.
+Most large retail operations provide information, however Best Buy and Staples provide recycling for consumer electronics (except for TVs and monitors).
 These large retail operations are geared primarily toward the consumer market.

 Small retailers, repair shops, professional offices, and other businesses with less than 50 employees fall into the consumer category, and must also be able to recycle their e-scrap at no charge.
 However, the large retail store programs are not designed to accept small business e-scrap.